AdobeDocs/commerce-merchant-services.en/help/_includes/snippets.md

 >[!IMPORTANT]
 >
 >Catalog Service for Adobe Commerce is for Beta users only.
-Contact your Adobe Commerce Beta program manager for assistance and questions.
+[Onboarding and installation](installation.html) describes how to join the Beta program.